trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 ### Task 2: Document Retrieval

 After the due date of Task 1, we will release the questions produced by NIST assessors, 10 for each article.
-Participants need to retrieve 10 documents from the web collection `ClueWeb22-B-English` that help answer those questions, ranked by their usefulness.
+For each question, participants need to retrieve 10 documents from the web collection `ClueWeb22-B-English` that help answer those questions, ranked by their usefulness.
 This task is similar to a traditional ad-hoc retrieval task.
 As we will provide questions, to participate in Task 2 does not require your participation in Task 1.
 You can choose to participate in either one or both tracks.